luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

    "reaching" more helpful in imagining the actual actions you will be required to take in order to make sales.

-To put the above perspective I'll acquaint you with the story of how I thought up Oxbridge Notes.
+To put the above into perspective I'll acquaint you with the story of how I thought up Oxbridge Notes.

 I graduated college with a law degree; went to work in a London law firm